Sprinkler System Winterization & Spring Activation – Portland Oregon

 F.A.Q.
 (Frequently Asked Questions)

-Q. Can I save money by bundling the above services and having your company do all three services?
+Q. Can I save money by bundling and having your company do both of these services?

 A. Yes, you can!
 Please contact our office for exact details.

 Q. From the time I pay, how soon will you be out to perform the service?

 A. We schedule our services by neighborhood and also by date payment was received.
 So the sooner you call to schedule this service, the we will be able to get your service done.
 We try to get all of our winterizations done by Dec.
 1st.
 But if you wait until November 25th to call us for this service, you’re sort of pressing your luck to get it done by that time.
 Still, we make every effort to get all of our winterizations done within a few weeks of your call and usually not later than Dec.
 1st.

 Similarly with Spring Activation – the sooner you get on our schedule, the sooner we’ll be able to get you in.
 But we also schedule these by neighborhood.
 So don’t expect us to come out in the first day or two.
 It may be a week or two before we get enough in your area to create a route for that area of town.
 Regardless, we do try to get all of our spring activations done by May 1st.